flavio-blondeau/Python-Projects/README.md

 # Python-projects
-Some projects for learning Python
+Some projects for learning Python and some modules (Pygame, etc.)